KhushiBhatt5/document-chatbot/README.md

 - [ ] Dark/Light theme toggle
 - [ ] Voice input support

-## 📧 Support

-If you encounter any issues or have questions, please open an issue on the project repository.

----

-Made with ❤️ using Django and Google Gemini AI
 =======
 # document-chatbot
 AI-powered chatbot that answers questions from PDF and text files.
->>>>>>> c25cf25955ed677b08fae98abb0adf9cbbd2b210